 Let’s understand this family of violins some more.
 The violin family was developed in the 16th century in Italy.
 Initially, most of the instruments within the viola family had their names derived from the root word, “viola.”
 The violin for instance is a smaller viola.
 The cello is commonly called a violoncello or a Stradavarius.
 Similar to the cello is the double bass which is a string instrument from the violin family.
 You might be wondering how come the double bass didn’t gain its name from the root word viola.
 Well, to be totally honest, the double bass is referred to as violone as well.
 Whether you call it double bass, violone, or bass violin, the instrument is one that gained its spot in the orchestra limelight since the 18th century.

 Are you ready to get acquainted with the violin family?

 Meet the Violin

-So how can you play the violin?
+So how can you learn to play the violin?
 The violin is made up of four strings and can be played by striking a bow across the strings.
-For guitar players, they find playing the violin much like playing the guitar and they play the violin as they would the guitar.
+Guitar players find playing the violin much like playing the guitar and playing the violin as they would the guitar.

-If we trace the history of this instrument, we will find that the Arabian rabab or rebec are ancestors of the violin.
+If we trace this instrument's history, we will find that the Arabian rabab or rebec are ancestors of the violin.
 If we look at how the violin has advanced today, we can say that the violin is far more complete than it ever was before.
 Initially, violin makers came from Italy.
 The two earliest known violin makers were Andre Amati and Gasparo di Bertolotti and there is still a violin that was made by Andre Amati in existence today.

 If you are keen on taking up violin classes, remember that there are many different types of violins on the market.
-Most violins have subtle differences but if you are seriously contemplating investing in a violin, take this into consideration.
+Most violins have subtle differences but if you are seriously contemplating investing in a violin, consider these choices:

 Chill Out with the Cello